 Incidentally, while looking up this post I found a discussion about a legitimate mail server that unfortunately lives right in the middle of a blocked range.
 The site administrator had to, in his words, "poke a hole" in the middle of the block so people could get their e-mail.
 I know the feeling.

 Depends on why blocked and how legit.
 I sometimes get clients say "You've blocked email from X" and it turns out the idiots are running a mail server on a broadband line - often static but it's still a supid idea when the whole range is in at least one good RBL.
 I'm the one who then has to "poke a hole" in the banned block.

 I'm the one who then has to "poke a hole" in the banned block.

+Although this may seem like a real PITA, I do it frequently to allow visitors from Euro ranges and are widget folks whom are referred to me.
 The only problem with these types of accommodations for RPIE and APNIC changes is that those countries Dynamic IP's change drastically from day to day (at least in most instances).

 I have some sites that have a block on all comcast traffic.
 If comcast were South America, CN, KR or UA/RU they would be completely blocked.
 Terrible source of rubbish.
 Unfortunately one of my customers gets legit traffic from some of their users. :(